 “We congratulate Benton on being named the Chair of the Employment Law Practice Group.
-Benton is a respected attorney whose professionalism and leadership will help guide the Employment Law Practice Group as it continues to grow,” said John D. Martin, Managing Partner of the Wilmington office of CSH Law.
+Benton is a respected attorney whose professionalism and leadership will help guide the Employment Law Practice Group as it continues to grow,” said John D. Martin, Managing Partner of the Wilmington office of Cranfill Sumner.

-Benton is a Partner based in the CSH Law Wilmington office.
+Benton is a Partner based in the Cranfill Sumner Wilmington office.
 He focuses his practice on Employment Law, Business Litigation and ERISA Litigation.

 Benton represents municipalities, private employers and executives before the Equal Employment Opportunity Commission, the Department of Labor, the North Carolina Industrial Commission, and several state and federal courts.
 He has extensive experience assisting with claims of harassment and discrimination under Title VII, the Americans with Disabilities Act (ADA), and the North Carolina Retaliatory Employment Discrimination Act (REDA), as well as claims for unpaid wages and overtime pursuant to the Fair Labor Standards Act (FLSA) and the North Carolina Wage and Hour Act.
 Benton is well versed in negotiating and drafting employment contracts, including non-competition, non-solicitation and confidentiality agreements, and he has successfully represented clients in multiple preliminary injunction hearings in which the enforceability of such agreements was at issue.